black-fronted-wood-quail-1600

 Distribution

-North East: The populations of the Black-fronted Wood-Quail are restricted to North East and adjacent Venezuela and Parque Nacional Sierra de Perijá
+North East: The populations of the Black-fronted Wood-quail are restricted to North East and adjacent Venezuela and Parque Nacional Sierra de Perijá

 Northern Andes: Some populations of the Black-fronted Wood-quail can be found in the northern part of the Colombian Andes, including departments like Norte de Santander and Boyaca.
 These regions offer suitable habitats for the species in montane forests and cloud forests.